The Design of Diskprices.com

 I was browsing the interwebs and came across this beauty: https://diskprices.com/

-There is a distinct absense of a header, branding, anything that takes away screen real-estate.
-The design of Diskprices.com orients towards what the user came to the website to do - to look at the list of available harddrives and compare their prices.
+There is a distinct absence of a header, branding, anything that takes away screen real-estate.
+The design of Diskprices.com orients towards what the user came to the website to do - to look at the list of available hard drives and compare their prices.
 It's in the domain name!

 Diskprices.com deserves the UI/UX award of the decade.
-We've lost our ability to design user interfaces laser focused towards the user.
-Instead, we have purple gradients, scroll jacking, responsive bullshit, emojis, animations and many other things designers do today.
+We've lost our ability to design user interfaces laser-focused on the user.
+Instead, we have purple gradients, scroll jacking, responsive bullshit, emojis, animations, and many other things designers do today.
 The utilitarian approach of Diskprices.com is refreshing, although the contemporary designers cast it off as 'brutalist design', thereby marking it as a statement of fashion.

 The creators of Diskprices.com didn't just do this by chance, it is a deliberate attempt as stated in the FAQ: